-"The album was very cathartic for me," Dhani Harrison said during a 2002 CBC interview.
+"The album was very cathartic for me," Dhani Harrison remembered during a CBC interview in 2002.
 "As I said, it was done at the right time.
 I dealt with a lot of this as it happened and never shied away from any of the reality of what's been happening over the last few years.
-Doing the recordings was great and wonderful and really sad as well ...
+Doing the recordings was great and wonderful and really sad, as well. ...
 It was a very positive thing to have done so soon after his death."

-Though it's been over a decade since its release, Brainwashed remains a tuneful, tasteful source of comfort -- a loving swan song from one of rock's finest talents.
+Years after its release, Brainwashed remains a tuneful, tasteful source of comfort – a loving swan song from one of rock's finest talents.